Mergers and Acquisitions: What, Why, How & When!

 Have you heard about the popular merger between Vodafone and Idea that turned into VI mobile operations?
 Of course, you have.
 In the month of March 2017, Vodafone and Idea vowed to collaborate to form India’s most lucrative telecom brand.
 The merger of these fierce competitors came soon after the launch of Reliance Jio Infocomm Limited (Jio) by Mukesh Ambani in September 2016.

 When one company takes over another company and establishes itself as the new owner, such a transactional purchase is termed an acquisition.
 An acquisition can be an amicable or a hostile takeover, as per the approval of the target company’s board of directors.

 A well-known example of an acquisition can be traced back to the year 2000 when the U.K.-based Vodafone acquired German company Mannesmann.
 As a result, Vodafone turned into the largest mobile network operator in the world, paving the way for future telecom mergers and acquisitions.
 It was one of the chief acquisitions in history.

 Substantially, an acquisition can be an absolute 100% acquisition, a minority acquisition, or a majority acquisition.
-The difference lies in the number of shares and assets bought by the leading company:

 - Complete Acquisition: When the leading company buys all the shares and stocks of the target company.